Here is our list of the best team building books.

 Learn more about The Culture Code on Amazon

 Team leaders can improve management skills by reading advice from accomplished professionals.
-All of the titles on this list are also available as audio-books, so you can benefit from the knowledge during commutes and airport layovers too.
+All of the books about team building on this list are also available as audio-books, so you can benefit from the knowledge during commutes and airport layovers too.

 FAQ: Team building books